sjwright90/LSTM_word_generator_in_PyTorch/README.md

-# Nihilistic AI: A Bi-Directional LSTM to write Nietzsche
+# Chasing the Whale: A Bi-Directional LSTM to write Melville

 This repository is an implementation of an LSTM recurrent neural network built using PyTorch.
 The model architecture consists of a bi-directional layer, followed by three LSTM layers with dropout layers between the second and thiird LSTM layer, finally the results are passed to a linear layer.
 The codebase is set up to automatically move tensors onto and off of a GPU and will check the machine for the appropriate GPU backend (CUDA or MPS).
 The model uses cross entropy loss, an Adam optimizer, and gradient clipping is applied between the loss.backward() call and the optimizer.step() call.
 Additionally, the architecture is set up to allow the user to specify if they want to train a character or word model.
 The model is run through the command line with the following prompt:
 ```